Alex Bregman Player Props: Astros vs. Guardians

-On Friday, Alex Bregman (.583 slugging percentage in past 10 games, including three home runs) and the Houston Astros face the Cleveland Guardians, whose starting pitcher will be Logan Allen.
-First pitch is at 7:10 PM ET.
+On Saturday, Alex Bregman (.579 slugging percentage in past 10 games, including three home runs) and the Houston Astros play the Cleveland Guardians, whose starting pitcher will be Triston McKenzie.
+First pitch is at 6:10 PM ET.

-He hit a home run while going 1-for-4 in his previous game against the Blue Jays.
+In his last game, he went 1-for-6 with a double and an RBI against the Guardians.

 Alex Bregman Game Info & Props vs. the Guardians